ademicho123/ademicho123/README.md

 - **Finance Specialist, Dancom Technologies Ltd, Lagos, Nigeria**

-I led and managed a team member, overseeing the accurate preparation, analysis, and presentation of financial and budgetary reports on a monthly, quarterly, and annual basis.
-I consistently delivered accurate and timely financial reports, demonstrating my commitment to precision and meeting deadlines.
-I utilized Microsoft Power BI to showcase business performance metrics and conducted high-level variance analysis by comparing financial statements against forecasts.
-Additionally, I applied data analysis techniques to identify gaps and transform complex information into detailed guides, contributing to improved decision-making processes within the organization.
+Led and managed a team member, overseeing the accurate preparation, analysis, and presentation of financial and budgetary reports on a monthly, quarterly, and annual basis.
+Utilized Microsoft Power BI to showcase business performance metrics and conducted high-level variance analysis by comparing financial statements against forecasts.
+Applied data analysis techniques to identify gaps and transform complex information into detailed guides, contributing to improved decision-making processes within the organization.

 - **Data Science/ML Fellow, Fellowship.AI**